NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/hyperspectral_functions/intro_hyperspectral_functions.md

 Data and additional scripts required for this lesson are downloaded programmatically as part of the tutorial.

-The LiDAR and imagery data used to create this raster teaching data subset were collected over NEON's
-<a href="https://www.neonscience.org/field-sites/dsny" target="_blank">Disney Wilderness Preserve (DSNY)</a> field site and processed at NEON headquarters.
+The data used in this tutorial were collected over NEON's <a href="https://www.neonscience.org/field-sites/dsny" target="_blank">Disney Wilderness Preserve (DSNY)</a> field site and processed at NEON headquarters.

 The dataset can also be downloaded from the <a href="http://data.neonscience.org" target="_blank">NEON Data Portal</a>.